Safecast/Tilemap/README-poly-json-format.md

 ## Groups > Summary

 Group definitions are used by the UI to provide user controls in the menu for the features.
 Currently, features can be controlled individually, or as a group.
+Thus:

 * group's `parent_id`?
  * `null`: Full menu section created.
 All features set to this group's `group_id` are listed individually.